Bill-Haku/homepage/content/post/Mail_server_on_Synology/index.md

     If you want to know how to check if you are using a public IP address or not, you can refer to [this](https://www.howtogeek.com/117371/how-to-find-your-computers-private-public-ip-addresses/) or search it on [Google](https://www.google.com).

 # Operation Steps

+## Configure your DNS

+You need to create a secondary domain name for your mail server.
+For example: `mail.yourdomain.com`.
+If you have a static Public IP address, you can create an A record and use your IP address as the value of the record.

+However, not everyone has a static Public IP address.
+If you don't have a static Public IP address, you can still use the dynamic Public IP address.
+What you need to do first is to configure a DDNS service.

+> Don't worry too much about it.
+Fortunately, it is so simple that you can find many online tutorials on how to do it.
+What's more, you can also find many free DDNS service providers.
+[FreeDDNS](https://www.hostddns.us) and [Huashengke](https://hsk.oray.com) are recommended.